Skip to Main Content

 Best Management Practices for Possible Exposure to a Mange-Infested Bear

 • Handling of a mange-infested bear should be minimized to avoid unnecessary exposure.
 Hunters should take precautions if handling and/or disposing of the pelt and carcass.
-These precautions include wearing disposable gloves, using a permethrin-based insect repellent on clothes/gear (as instructed by the label), bagging gloves and any other disposable equipment after use, and disposing of them in a dumpster or similar location.
+These precautions include wearing disposable gloves, using a permethrin-based insect repellent on clothes/gear (as instructed by the label), bagging gloves and any other disposable equipment after use, and disposing of these items in a dumpster or similar location.
 Hands and arms should be washed thoroughly with soap.
 Contaminated clothing should be washed and machine-dried with heat or placed in a freezer overnight to kill any mites.
-If the carcass of a bear with signs of mange is removed from the harvest site, the hunter should try to dispose of the pelt by double-bagging or returning it to the site of harvest.
+If the carcass of a bear with signs of mange is removed from the harvest site, the hunter should try to dispose of the pelt by returning it to the site of harvest or double bagging and placing in the trash or landfill.

 • Hunters should contact their veterinarian to discuss options for any hounds that may have come into contact with a mange-infested bear or an area occupied by a mange-infested bear (e.g., den, bedding site, etc.).